-10.1 Overview
+10. Deliverability

+This section explains how we will deliver our DSO Strategy and how we have ensured that it is deliverable.
 DSO has been a key consideration for us since our first DSO Vision in 2016.
 We have carefully planned for the delivery of DSO activities and infrastructure for RIIO-ED2 that will meet our customers' evolving needs, deliver Net Zero, and ensure the continued safe, reliable, and efficient operation of the distribution network and wider energy system for all customers.